 One of the most important goals of treatment is helping patients identify and avoid "triggers," the people, places, things, and situations that can ignite a sudden craving for meth.
 Recovering addicts have found that going to places where they used to get high or hanging out with friends who still use meth are often surefire recipes for relapse.
 Some triggers aren't quite so obvious.
 If a person used to get high every payday, just the sight of a large wad of cash might overwhelm his desire to stay off the drug.

 Positive reinforcement is another pillar of treatment.
 Whether it's a simple word of encouragement or prizes such as movie tickets or dinner vouchers, rewards can help recovering addicts stay on track.
-As reported in the American Journal of Psychiatry in 2006, even small incentives can significantly increase the chances that a person in recovery will stay drug-free for longer periods.
+As reported in the American Journal of Psychiatry, even small incentives can significantly increase the chances that a person in recovery will stay drug-free for longer periods.

 Recovering addicts need ways to withstand the depression and anxiety that plague them during withdrawal.
 Preliminary research suggests that antidepressant medications such as bupropion may help to improve mood and reduce cravings, but it's too soon to know how effective they might be in helping people avoid a drug relapse.
 That's why most treatment programs rely heavily on cognitive behavioral therapy, a drug-free approach to depression and anxiety that helps push aside negative, self-destructive thoughts while giving the recovering addict practical advice for avoiding relapse.
 For example, clients are reminded that strong, unpredictable emotions are a natural part of recovery and not a sign of failure.
 They're also encouraged to talk with a supportive friend or counselor if they feel their resolve slipping.